Longest Lifespan, Why Do Japanese Live Longer a couple in thre garden

 Eating fish instead of red meat lowers the risk of heart attacks.

 For a source of protein, fish is a common staple in most meals.
 Red meat is significantly more expensive and less frequently consumed.
-Fish is healthier and the fresher it is the better.
-Keep in mind that not all fish in Japan is consuming raw.
-There are many ways that fish is prepared (grilled, baked, fried, poached, etc.) and served.
-Furthermore, Japanese women believe that the skin on fish helps bring out the natural beauty of their skin and improves their complexion.
+Fish is healthier, and the fresher it is, the better.
+Keep in mind that not all fish in Japan are consumed raw.

 Secret #2: